ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 ## Find the necessary code files

 Now that we have a handle on the basic structure of the files we will be going through, we can start to construct a list of the files we actually need to build our tool.
-Starting with the dependencies in the `cc_binary` desriptor we will need to locate each dependency, then find all of their dependencies, and so on until the only descriptors left have no internal dependencies (external ones are ok, as these libraries will be built beforehand and do not contribute source files).
-Note that some objects will be the dependency of many other objetcs.
+Starting with the dependencies in the `cc_binary` descriptor we will need to locate each dependency, then find all of their dependencies, and so on until the only descriptors left have no internal dependencies (external ones are ok, as these libraries will be built beforehand and do not contribute source files).
+Note that some objects will be the dependency of many other objects.

 ### C++